risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 In order to start flying the quadcopter indoor, we need the position and orientation feedback for this.

 This section will guide you how to use OptiTrack Motion Capture System, how to stream position and orientation data to ROS, and feed it to your flight controller.
-Finally you will be able to fly your drone inside the arena.
+Finally you will be able to fly your drone inside the arena in position mode.

 .. image:: ../_static/sys_arch2.png